Montréal’s best buvettes

 328 Beaubien Street East | Website

-Bar Mamie’s Beaubien Street terrasse was buzzing with crowds of happy patrons all summer long.
+Bar Mamie’s Beaubien Street terrasse buzzes with crowds of happy patrons all summer long.
 This Montréal neighbourhood bar specializes in generous charcuterie and cheese boards as well as comforting, Mamie (or grandma) style dishes to share.
+They also have a wine private import business so the wine list is excellent.

 Brouillon